StarManiaKG/The-Story-of-the-Ultimate-Merge-Disorder-Format/README.md

 - Install Mono.
 The `mono-complete` package from the Debian repo doesn't include `msbuild`, so you have to install `mono-complete` by following the instructions on the Mono project's website: https://www.mono-project.com/download/stable/#download-lin
 - Install additional required packages: `sudo apt install make g++ git libx11-dev mesa-common-dev`
 - Go to a directory of your choice and clone the repository (it'll automatically create an `UltimateDoomBuilder` directory in the current directory): `git clone https://github.com/jewalky/UltimateDoomBuilder.git`
-- Compile UDB: `cd UltimateDoomBuilder && make`
+- Compile UZB: `cd UltimateDoomBuilder && make`
-- Run UDB: `cd Build && ./builder`
+- Run UZB: `cd Build && ./builder`

 # Using Wine
 alan please add details